biohub-hpc/omni-engineer-czb/README.md

-# LBL Fork
+# CZB Fork of LBL's `https://github.com/lbnl-science-it/omni-engineer-lbl.git`

-The LBL fork is preconfigured to work with [CBORG](https://cborg.lbl.gov/).
+The CZB fork is preconfigured to work with Bruno and CZB'z Service for AI Models (sam.czbiohub.org).
-To get started you must:

-1. Get an API key to use the CBORG service, available [here](https://cborg.lbl.gov/api_request/).
-2. Set an environment variable on your machine for `CBORG_API_KEY`.
-Please use the best practices for API key management described [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
+The CZB installation currently supports LLMs from OpenAI, Google/Gemini, and Ollama (running locally on Bruno)

+Omni-Engineer is available as a module on bruno and after loading can be started with the command "omni-engineer"

-3. The code defaults to the `lbl/cborg-coder:latest` model.
-If you want to choose another model (for example, Anthropic's Claude 3.5), you must edit the code in `main.py`by uncommenting the relevant models and commenting the existing ones.
+The code defaults to the `openai/gpt-4` model for queries and `openai/gpt-3.5-turbo` for editing.
+If you want to choose another model you can get the list of available models with the command `/list_models`, and then change the default model with the command `/change_model` or change the editor model with the command `/change_editor`.
+Note that if an ollama model is selected, omni-engineer will check to see if ollama is currently available via http://sam.clusternet:11434.
+If it is not available, a new 4 hour job will be launched on Bruno to serve ollama models.
+If a new ollama instance must be launched, there will be a slight delay before the model responds initially, but furhter queries should be quick.

 This fork also includes a tool `format_omni_markdown.py` to format saved Markdown chat logs from Omni Engineer for easy reading.